What is the body corporates role when evicting tenants?

 Bodies corporate are able to control unruly tenant behaviour, to some extent, through their by-laws, and it’s important that owners understand how to work with their body corporate managers to help solve tenant problems before they get out of hand.

-Notice to Remedy Breach.
+If a tenant breaches the tenancy agreement the owner or agent can issue them with a Notice to Remedy Breach.
 A tenancy agreement will automatically require the tenant to adhere to the body corporate by-laws and a breach of these by-laws constitutes a breach of the tenancy agreement.

 Whilst evicting an unruly tenant is not as straightforward as just issuing one Notice, unit owners will achieve greater success if they are vigilant and monitor the situation carefully.